vishalkumar12323/Vishal-Portfolios-/README.md

 # Vishal-Portfolios-

-Template created using html, tailwind css, typescript, and vite
+Template created using html, tailwind css, javascript, and vite